onap/policy-parent/docs/distribution/Distribution-User-Manual.rst

    .. container:: paragraph

-      The right-click on the new created TAR file and extract the actual distribution.
+      Then right-click on the new created TAR file and extract the actual distribution.

 |